 Let’s use an outdoor survival situation as an example.
 Imagine a person that has to move through extremely rugged terrain and they move one hundred yards in one hour.

 A person with a negative mindset will look at the situation and say, “I only moved one hundred yards in an hour.”
 This leaves a person feeling dismayed, frustrated, and not as willing to continue.

 A person with a positive mindset will look at the situation and say, “Wow, I can’t believe I moved one hundred yards in an hour.”
-This leaves the person feeling good and that they accomplished something and more willing to take steps in the right direction.
+This leaves the person feeling good because they accomplished something.
+Therefore, they are more willing to take steps in the right direction.

-As I mentioned early in the article, being strong mentally is probably one of the most important characteristics of ourselves.
+As I mentioned early in the article, being strong mentally is probably one of the most important characteristics to cultivate in ourselves.

-Our mind governs everything so if we are not mentally prepared, how can we expect ourselves to handle anything else?
-Remember, the mind is like any other muscle, the more we use it and practice with it, the stronger we will be.
+Our mind governs everything, so if we don’t have self-confidence, how can we expect ourselves to handle anything else?
+Remember, the mind is like any other muscle – the more we use it and practice with it, the stronger we will be.

 Thanks for reading, and stay prepared – in all aspects of the word!